akash-tyagi/Collaborative-Caching/README.md

 # Collaborative-Caching
-Collaborative Caching  With Interesting Eviction Algorithms  on Multiple Datasets
+The project is to Collaborative Caching  With Interesting Eviction Algorithms  on Multiple Datasets.